Meeting Face-To-Face For Effective Surgery Scheduling

 You put a lot of effort in creating a welcoming waiting room and you make sure that your surgeons are all at the top of their game.
-But have you also done your best to make the scheduling process top-notch and smooth?
+But have you also done your best to ensure the most top-notch and effective surgery scheduling process?
 When a patient has been recommended surgery, the obvious next step is to attempt to schedule that surgery immediately after the visit.
 You want your patients to finalize a surgery date as soon as possible and feel comfortable and safe about going under the knife.

-Here are five reasons why meeting face-to-face with patients can improve the rate of surgeries being scheduled at your practice and result in happier patients.
+Here are five reasons why meeting face-to-face with patients can be one of the most effective surgery scheduling tactics for your practice and result in happier patients.

 1. Provide patients with a clear plan of action